jstakun/cxf-demo/README.md

 ####Demo Steps

-1. Before the demo, delete the <route> from the blueprint.xml.
+1. Before the demo, delete just the route from the blueprint.xml.
 Also start Fuse and execute fabric:create

 1. Create the route